 Students Rally for MLK Day of Service

-Sponsored by the Corporation for National and Community Service in conjunction with the King Center in Atlanta, Georgia, the MLK National Day of Service is designed to mobilize thousands of non-profit groups, faith-based organizations, schools and businesses in a nationwide day of service to others.
+Sponsored by the Corporation for National and Community Service and the King Center in Atlanta, Georgia, the annual MLK National Day of Service is designed to mobilize thousands of non-profit groups, faith-based organizations, schools and businesses in a nationwide day of service to others.
 Additionally, the event helps keep Dr. King's legacy of service alive and challenges individuals to make service a part of their everyday lives.

 “It’s a tremendous opportunity to make a difference in the lives of others,” said Dr. Olive, “while also making a statement to our community that we care and are engaged in making our community a better place for everyone.”

 The 42 BC students volunteered their time at the Bluefield Union Mission, the Abel Crisis Pregnancy Center, the Historic Sanders House, and the campus of Bluefield College.
 Katilyn Duggins, a community service advocate for BC who organizes the annual MLK Service Day, said the motivation behind the students’ efforts comes from scripture in Ephesians that says, “we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Completing those “good works,” she added, brings “JOY” to the students.